john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 tags: programming, management, reflection
 category: Programming
 ---
-Have you ever dreamed of building a product by yourself, selling it to the word?
+Have you ever dreamed of building a product by yourself, selling it to the world?
 Here's my first experience of publishing a voice control mobile action game.
 Including a huge mistake I've made, did some adjustments, then succeeded in the end.
 {% asset_img banner.png %}
 <!-- more -->
 When it comes to business, multiple factors needs to be taken into account.
 Our time, our resources, our skill set, our competitors...
 Resource and business goal are the both ends of the scale.
-We never want to put tremendous effort into little project, or the goal is so big that our resources are yet unable to support.
+We never want to put tremendous effort into small project, or the goal is so big that our resources are yet unable to support.
 For me, I ran into a disaster of the second situation.

 # Defines Business Goal